abstractFlo/atlas-docs/installation/docker-template.md

 ### Step 4

 Start the watcher and boot up docker.
-Keep in mind that your Terminals must be point to the root directory.
+Keep in mind that your terminals need to point to the root directory.

 {% tabs %}
 {% tab title="Terminal 1" %}